Alan Schwartz AM

 Jay Bonnington brings significant experience to this role from an executive career spanning 30 years, with the last 15 years spent as a full-time professional company director, both nationally and internationally.
 She has previously held senior management executive positions, including Group CFO/Group Finance Director roles in large organizations, and has been the National CEO of a NFP foundation.

-Jay is currently an Independent Member and Non-Executive Director on the following Boards and Committees; Perpetual Superannuation Ltd (PSL) Chair Audit Committee, Social Enterprise Finance Australia (SEFA), Commercial Passenger Vehicles Victoria (CPVV) Audit Committee, University College Council, Chair AICD of Nexus Governance programme and Philanthropy Australia, Chair Audit Committee.
+Jay is currently an Independent Member or Non-Executive Director on the following Boards and Committees; Perpetual Superannuation Ltd (PSL) Chair Audit Committee, Social Enterprise Finance Australia (SEFA), Commercial Passenger Vehicles Victoria (CPVV) Audit Committee, University College Council, Chair AICD of Nexus Governance programme and Philanthropy Australia, Chair Audit Committee.

 Sarah Davies (CEO) launched Philanthropy Australia's Strategic Plan 2017 - 2020 at our 2016 Conference.